brennanbrown/foothills/GUIDE.md

 - This theme uses Font Awesome from a CDN for convenience.
 For submission, replace with:
   - Uploaded SVG sprites, or
   - A Tumblr-hosted copy of the icon set.
+- Favicons: theme and preview include links to `/favicon/*` assets; Tumblr’s `{Favicon}` tag remains for blog compatibility.

 ## 8) Local Preview

 - Open `preview/index.html` in a static server from the repo root.
-- The preview mirrors the theme (hero, posts, sidebar, drawer, Featured Tags, Donate) and includes the palette toggle.
+- The preview mirrors the theme and includes the drawer palette toggle and favicons.

 ## 9) Dev Notes

 - CSS relies on variables: `--bg`, `--text`, `--accent`, `--link`, and font tokens.
+A unified `--hover` token controls hover backgrounds.
 - Keep new UI consistent by reusing the existing card and button patterns.
 - The mobile drawer is intentionally minimal to avoid duplicating sidebar content and to reduce complexity.